Food preparation

 Utilizing Horseshoe Crabs as a Food Source

-Foreword Horseshoe crabs are a not protected species in Thailand and are experiencing a significant decline.
+Foreword Horseshoe crabs are a species not protected in Thailand and are experiencing a significant decline.
 Their primary habitats, particularly the mudflats around mangrove forests, where they live and reproduce, are diminishing, and there is a growing demand for edible…

 Sourplum fruits for food and oil

 Sourplums, which belong to the Olacacea family, comprise two species: the Blue Sourplum (Ximenia americana) and the Great Sourplum (Ximenia caffra).
-Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries around the world, as shown on…
+Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries worldwide, as shown on the map….

 Semi-Dried Fish in Thailand

-In Thailand, both sea and freshwater fish are dried to increase their shelf life for later consumption by humans.
-Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in…
+In Thailand, both sea and freshwater fish are dried to increase their shelf life for later human consumption.
+Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in the…

 Squid bamboo soup from Vietnam